bcgov/ssdtools/README.md

 boron_pred <- predict(fits, ci = TRUE)
 ```

-and plotted together with the original data using `ssd_plot`.
+The predictions can be plotted together with the original data using
+`ssd_plot`.

 ``` r
 ssd_plot(ssddata::ccme_boron, boron_pred,